Coalition overview

 and maintaining the

-CoalitionConfig: keeping its content accurate, notifying integrators when referenced citizens’ stable ids bump, and retiring the coalition instance name cleanly when it is no longer needed.
+CoalitionConfig: keeping its content accurate, notifying integrators when referenced members’ stable ids bump, and retiring the coalition instance name cleanly when it is no longer needed.

 A single team commonly holds two or more of these roles.